 Feasibility study.
 We contacted several of the SFA Directors and one State Agency CN Director who completed the questionnaires to discuss their responses to the questions they found difficult to answer.
 During the call we probed for clarity, appropriate use of definitions and terms, and the level of ease for respondents to gather the requested information.
 The feasibility study helped us understand whether the SFA and State Agency CN directors are able to provide the data as requested in the draft survey items.
 We determined that SFA Directors found it hard to report income and expenditure information broken down by all the categories identified in the SFA survey.

 Pretest.
-A paper version of each survey was pretested with 7 SFA directors and 3 State Agency CN Directors.
-Westat purposively selected 24 SFAs taking into account their representation across all FNS regions, student enrollment ranging from small (1,000 and 2,500 students) to large (25,000 and 100,000 students), and poverty status (percent of students eligible for free/reduced priced lunch).
+A paper version of each survey was pretested with [7 SFA directors] and 3 State Agency CN Directors.
+Westat purposively selected [24 SFAs] [How did you go from 7 SFA directors to 24 SFAs?] taking into account their representation across all FNS regions, student enrollment ranging from small (1,000 and 2,500 students) to large (25,000 and 100,000 students), and poverty status (percent of students eligible for free/reduced priced lunch).
 For the State Agency Child Nutrition Director Survey we attempted to recruit 4 states (Texas, Minnesota, and Louisiana and Maryland), 3 of which participated (Minnesota was unable to participate).

 The purpose of the pretest was to test the questionnaire, focusing on (1) clarity of the wording, (2) availability of the information, and (3) response burden.
 Respondents reported that the time taken to complete the survey was far more than the original 1hour estimated.
 Based on this feedback, we are working on shortening both surveys to reduce the burden on the respondents.
 Additionally respondents provided valuable feedback on question wording as well as questions that were hard to respond to.
 Several questions were identified that could not be answered.
 We are in the process of revising the questionnaires to shorten them to 1.25 hours.